Lipen/discrete-math-course/typst/lec-logic.typ

 ]

 #Block(color: yellow)[
-  *Note:* A maximal consistent set "decides" every formula --- it contains exactly one of $phi$ or $not phi$ for each $phi$.
+  A maximal consistent set "decides" every formula --- it contains exactly one of $phi$ or $not phi$ for each $phi$.

-  This lets us define a canonical interpretation directly from $Delta$!
+  This is powerful: we can define an interpretation directly from membership in $Delta$!
 ]

 == Completeness Proof: Lindenbaum's Lemma